rsispal/react-json-schema-form-poc/Usage.md

 Please read the documentation **carefully** before attempting any modifications and extensively test _all_ possible answer paths.

+It's recommended to create a process diagram (i.e. flowchart) detailing each question (and the field type), and the possible answers.
+From there, you can simplify the creation of the schema whilst closely following these instructions.

 ### Schema Configuration

 The schema can either be delivered as a JavaScript object (allowing it to be stored within the codebase), or in JSON format (allowing it to be stored elsewhere).